eunverdi/eunverdi/README.md

 ### Hi there 👋

-🔭 I’m currently studing in 42 school you can learn more about from [here][42website]
+🔭 I’m currently studying in 42 İstanbul.
+You can learn more about from [here][42website]

 🌱 I’m currently learning: Swift, C and iOS stuff...